 You might ask student groups to share their ideas about all of the patterns have in common, or what all the slowest paper helicopters had in common.
 Consider engaging students in a building understanding conversation:

 You might say, "What can we conclude?"
 Students might say, the more air pushing on the paper helicopter, the slower it falls.
 Ask students, "When you say pushing what do you mean?
 Where is the push?
 What direction is the push in?"
-Student will likely say the air is pushing up and gravity is pulling down.
-Tell students they are describing air resistance.
+Student will likely say the air is pushing up on the blades.
+Ask students if any other forces are acting on the blades.
+Students will likely say gravity is pulling the blades down.

 Ask students to design a paper helicopter that will fall more slowly than the slowest paper helicopter the class recorded.
 You might emphasize that engineers rely on science ideas and evidence from data to make informed design choices and their investigation is part of the Ask phase of the engineering design process.